Set up a convenient environment consisting of customary tools and web3 support that will allow developers to build next-generation dApps

 Displaying relevant and updated statistics

-iOS and Android multi-currency wallet which provide support for multisignature, BTC and ETH networks and sidechains, ERC20, BLE payments, and TOR connection with network nodes
+iOS and Android multi-currency wallets which provide support for multisignature, BTC and ETH networks and sidechains, ERC20, BLE payments, and TOR connection with network nodes

-Echo wallet for PC, Mac, and Linux allowing users to create, manage, and import an Echo account, effectively work with contract, and support a full node to make staking effortles
+Echo wallet for PC, Mac, and Linux allowing users to create, manage, and import an Echo account, effectively work with contract, and support a full node to make staking effortless

 Metamask-like browser extension for Echo empowering users to easily access and manage their Echo account data within the web-browser